 Habit: Zamia pumila grows from an underground vertical stem 15-40 in length and to 15 cm in diameter.
 Leaves are produced from the top of the tuber.
 The leaves are pinnately compound, to 1 meter in length and covered with rusty brown hairs when young.
 The leaflets are to 25 cm (typically shorter) in length with a slightly toothed apex and an entire margin (occasionally irregular).

-The dioecious reproductive structures are cones.
+Zamia pumila is dioecious.
+The reproductive structures are cones.
 Microsporangiate cones are solitary or in groups, to 8 cm in length and 2 cm in diameter.
-There are 15 - 20 series of peltate hexagonal structures underneath which are the microsporagium.
+There are 15 – 20 series of peltate hexagonal structures underneath which are the microsporagium.

 The megasporangiate cones are solitary, to 20 cm in length and 6 cm in diameter.
 There are 5-8 series of peltate hexagonal structures underneath each where the ovules are located.
 The entire structure is covered with reddish hairs.

-Habitat: Zamia pumila grows in Pine Woodlands as well as coastal Dry Broadleaf Evergreen Formations-Shrublands.
+Habitat: Zamia pumila grows in Pine Woodlands as well as coastal Dry Broadleaf Evergreen Formations-Shrublands (coppice).

-Distribution in Bahamas/Globally: Zamia pumila occurs in the central and north island groupings of the Bahamian Archipelago.
+Distribution: Zamia pumila occurs in the central and north island groupings of the Lucayan Archipelago.

-Medicinal/Cultural/Economic usage: Zamia pumila stems have been collected and used as a food source but are not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Zamia pumila stems have been collected and used as a food source but are not used medicinally in the Lucayan Archipelago.